mia-platform/vab/docs/download-packages.md

-Once the correct tag and url are generated we can use them to create a temporary clone and then using it for copying all the files contained inside the correct folders (add-ons or module, remembering that all the module with all the flavours will be copied for mantaining cross dependencies between them).
+Once the correct tag and url are generated we can use them to create a temporary clone and then using it for copying all the files contained inside the correct folders (add-ons or module, remembering that all the module with all the flavors will be copied for mantaining cross dependencies between them).

 For the first version only the mia-platform offical public repo will be supported via the https conncetion and so we don’t have to support particular connection credentials; but the interaction with git must be